-Letter of support from the institutions.
+Letter of support from the Host Institutions.

-A letter of support should be provided for the Coordinator, and for the Participating Investigators in case of a multicentre study.
+A Letter of Support should be provided for the Coordinator, and for the Associated Investigator(s) in case of a Multi-centre study.

-A Letter of Support must be written on official letterhead and signed by appropriate officials, and it should contain the name of the investigator(s) that is/are hosted by the Host Institution and the title of the proposal.
+A Letter of Support must be written on official letterhead and signed by appropriate officials, and it should contain the name of the Associated Investigator(s) that is/are hosted by the Host Institution and the title of the proposal.